JBris/ml_pipeline/README.md

 Scenario files can be defined in the [scenarios](scenarios) directory.
 These contain pipeline yaml files that you may want to use in the future.

-Edit the *PIPELINE_SCENARIO* environment variable in .env to specify a particular scenario.
+Edit the *ML_PIPELINE_SCENARIO* environment variable in .env to specify a particular scenario.
 You can also pass a scenario to a *run.py* script using the `--scenario` argument.
 When executing `mlflow run`, include a parameter override using `-P scenario=path/to/scenario`.

 ### Templates